U.S. Information Agency (RG 306)

 Bureau of Educational and Cultural Affairs (E).
 Managed the U.S. Government cultural and exchange activities authorized under the Fulbright-Hays Act and supported the Cultural Property Advisory Committee.
 Previously known as the Associate directorate for Educational and Cultural Affairs (ECA).

-D. Area Offices
+D. Geographic Offices

 Communicated agency policies to USIS posts and oversaw overseas information, cultural, and educational activities.
 There were six area offices: Office of African Affairs (AF), Office of East European and NIS Affairs (EEN), Office of West European and Canadian Affairs (WEU), Office of East Asian and Pacific Affairs (EA), Office of Inter-American Affairs (AR), and Office of North African, Near Eastern, and South Asian Affairs (NEA).
 At various times the geographical responsibilities and names of the area offices were different.